Frequently Asked Questions

 Why do I see a bunch of new words?
 Can I just review the words that I have learned before?

-You will start to see new words as soon as you finish all your “words to practice.”
-If you do not wish to learn new words, you can simply stop learning when you start to see new words and come back the next day for more “words to practice.”
+You will start to see new words as soon as you finish all your “words at risk”.
+If you do not wish to learn new words, you can simply stop learning when you start to see new words and come back the next day for more “words at risk”.

 At the moment, you cannot repeat words on demand.